13: Vacuity

 But as he started into motion, the drones were shouting and flying backward.

 “I knew this was a trap, peace offering or not!”
 “Can’t trust a murder drone.”
-“Reel us back!”
+“Reel us back Johnny!”

 Even before N started moving, the cord tied to their legs went taut.
 It was fast, and force yanked the throng into the double doors.

-…Did they have that mechanism ready to pull them to safety?
+…Did they have a mechanism ready to pull them to safety?
 Why?

 The corpse skidded across the snow-slick ground, while the still-online struggled for balance.
 One of them lost it — they veered off course, their foot slipping out of the loop, and they were careening off the edge of the ten story building.

 The doors shut.
 The wooden doors shut.
-Well, it’d buy a few seconds.
+Well, that’d buy a few seconds.

 “They’ve got that annoying magic forcefield thing set up,” V announced from behind him.
 “Dunno where they got it.
 Or the weapons, for that matter.”